Why do we take mental shortcuts?

 Where this bias occurs

 We use heuristics in all sorts of situations.
-One type of heuristic, the availability heuristic, often happens when we’re attempting to judge the frequency with which a certain event occurs.
-Say, for example, someone asked you whether more tornadoes occur in Kansas or Nebraska.
-Most of us can easily call to mind an example of a tornado in Kansas: the tornado that whisked Dorothy Gale off to Oz in Frank L. Baum’s The Wizard of Oz.
+For example, one type of heuristic, the availability heuristic, often happens when we’re attempting to judge the frequency with which a certain event occurs.
+Say someone asked you whether more tornadoes occur in Kansas or Nebraska.
+Most of us can quickly call to mind an example of a tornado in Kansas: the tornado that whisked Dorothy Gale off to Oz in Frank L. Baum’s The Wizard of Oz.
 Although it’s fictional, this example comes to us easily.
 On the other hand, most people have a lot of trouble calling to mind an example of a tornado in Nebraska.
-This leads us to believe that tornadoes are more common in Kansas than in Nebraska.
-However, the states actually report similar levels.1
+This leads us to believe tornadoes are more common in Kansas than in Nebraska.
+However, the two states report similar tornado activity.1

 Sources